Arrive Cape Town, South Africa

 Cape Town | Spectacular Views from Cape Point

 Discover Cape Point, the mountainous and scenic promontory at the southwestern tip of the continent.
 Embark on a journey past the “bikini beaches” at the base of the towering Twelve Apostles Mountains, bucolic Hout Bay with its bustling fishing harbor and over the famous Chapman’s Peak Drive.
-Explore the stunning Cape Peninsula and Cape of Good Hope Nature Reserve, home to rare bonteboks, chacma baboons and several endemic plant species not found elsewhere.
+Explore the stunning Cape Peninsula and Cape of Good Hope Nature Reserve, home to rare bontebok, chacma baboons and several endemic plant species not found elsewhere.
 Ride the “Flying Dutchman” funicular to the great pinnacle at blustery Cape Point, which presides over treacherous reefs, sandy beaches and, from July to November, breathtaking views of Southern right whales.
 At Boulders Beach, visit its colony of endangered African penguins; accustomed to humans, they provide endless photo opportunities.
 You also visit Kirstenbosch National Botanical Garden alongside a private local guide.
 Spend the remainder of your evening at leisure, enjoying your hotel, exploring the city’s harborfront and boutique shops, or dining in one of Cape Town’s world-class restaurants.

 Greater Kruger Area | Private Game Reserves

 Fly to either the Lion Sands River Lodge located in Sabi Sands Game Reserve or andBeyond Ngala Safari Lodge located in Timbavati Game Reserve.
 Both of these wildlife-rich properties are privately owned and each reserve borders Kruger National Park to offer you the very finest game-viewing safari experience.
 Lion Sands River Lodge lies on the banks of the Sabie River, where trees date back 800 years.
 Facing due east, the lodge catches the sun as it rises over Kruger National Park.
-Hosted by the fourth generation of a family that makes it feel like home away from home, it embodies spirit, warmth and nature. andBeyond Ngala Safari Lodge offers a timeless, unhurried atmosphere, combined with the quaint traditions of a bygone era.
+Hosted by the fourth generation of a family that makes it feel like home away from home, it embodies spirit, warmth and nature.
+Newly renovated andBeyond Ngala Safari Lodge offers an unhurried atmosphere, combined with the quaint traditions of a bygone era.
 The romance and mystery of Africa comes alive in its 20 thatched cottages tucked under a dense canopy of tamboti trees.
-This afternoon, once you are settled into your comfortable accommodations, set off in search of the “Big Five” — elephant, lion, rhino, buffalo and leopard — and other wildlife.
+This afternoon, once you are settled into your elegant accommodations, set off in search of the “Big Five” — elephant, lion, rhino, buffalo and leopard — and other wildlife.

 Greater Kruger Area | Sighting Africa’s “Big Five”